css · May 2024

 box-sizing: border-box;

-β margin: 0; removes any default margin around elements, giving you a clean slate to work with. β padding: 0; removes any default padding inside elements. β box-sizing: border-box; ensures that padding and border are included in the total width and height of an element, preventing unexpected size changes.
+box-sizing: border-box; ensures that padding and border are included in the total width and height of an element, preventing unexpected size changes.

-π Having style issues?
+Having style issues?
 CSS is reliant on how styles are applied based on specificity and the order in which they are declared.
 Always check the cascade to resolve conflicts!